 In most cases, women are required to reduce their activity level for at least a few days after surgery.
 However, feeling soreness or experiencing swelling is common even weeks after the procedure.
 Each patient will be given specific instructions pertaining to their individual recovery process, and following the surgeon’s recommendations is wise in order to achieve the desired result.

 Does insurance cover the cost of breast implants?

 A breast augmentation surgery is often considered strictly cosmetic.
 Therefore, in most instances, patients will have to pay for the procedure on their own.
 However, most plastic surgeons offer financing options to patients thus making the elective surgery possible.

 A successful breast augmentation will be long-lasting and enable women to wear different types of clothing or swimwear than they could wear before.
 In addition, many women who have undergone a breast augmentation surgery notice a boost in their self-confidence.
 Although the results of an augmentation are long-lasting, they are not permanent.
 In many cases, women will require an implant replacement within their lifetime.

 Schedule a consultation to discuss your procedure for breast implants in Colorado Springs

-Simply call 719-634-2503 to schedule a free cosmetic consultation with Gregory J. Liebscher, MD, FACS, to discuss your options for breast implants.
+Simply call 719-634-2503 to schedule a free cosmetic consultation with Gregory J. Liebscher, MD, FACS, to discuss any questions you may have about breast implants.